fpereiro/astack/README.md

 If neither `X` nor `default` are defined, `aCond` returns an error.

-## aFork
+## `aFork`

 Apart from the `aStack`, `aFork` takes one additional argument: an `aPath`.

 `aFork` passes each element within the `aPath` to `aCall` simultaneously.
-Notice that each of these elements can be an `aPath` itself; this can be seen in the parallel execution example above.

-When each of the `aPath`s (or `aStep`s) are finished, their results are stored in an array held by `aFork`.
-The results array has a one-to-one correspondence with the `aPath` passed to `aFork`, in that the first result matches the first `aStep`.
+When each of the `aSteps` are finished, their results are stored in an array held by `aFork`.
+The results array has a one-to-one correspondence with the `aPath` passed to `aFork`, in that the first result matches the first `aStep`, the second result matches the second `aStep`, and so on.

-When the last action is executed, the results array is `aReturn`ed.
+When the last action is executed, the results array is `aReturned`.

 If you pass an empty `aPath`, `aFork` will just return an empty array.